-Did you know?
-Vitamin B12 is crucial to the formation of Myelin, a protective sheath guarding your nerves.
+B12 is crucial to the formation of myelin, a protective sheath guarding your nerves.
 When a B12 deficiency is severe, you start having neurological symptoms as the sheath gets stripped off.
 Myelin damage is often irreversible, but with injections you can at least stop it from getting worse.

 Signs and symptoms of pernicious anemia in adults grow slowly and subtly over years.
 If and when they afflict you, you’ll tend to blame ‘aging’.
 As a result, you may never mention a word to your doctor.
 This is dangerous.
 If you are having any pernicious anemia symptoms, begin diagnosis right away.
 Don’t wait a second.